 Involving your broker is the simplest, most effective way to make sure you have the right additional coverage for jewellery, art, collectibles, and other valuables.
 Even if you’re happy with your current coverage, it’s a good idea to stay on top of your home inventory, and have valuables appraised every few years to keep up with market changes.
 The peace of mind that comes from protecting your most treasured possessions is more than worth it.

-Our team at Bow Valley Insurance is here to help with all of your home insurance and jewellery insurance need in Alberta.
+Our team are here to help with all of your home insurance and jewellery insurance needs.
 Learn more about our home insurance options, or get right to business with a free home insurance quote from our team!